Tips for Strengthening Your Immune System

 Adaptive immunity is built up over time as you are exposed to diseases.
 It's also boosted by vaccinations.
 Once an enemy is spotted, like bad bacteria, the adaptive immunity in your body will create antibodies to ward them off.
 The innate system works in overtime mode to battle pathogens and stops them from multiplying during the 5-10 days it takes the adaptive immunity to pinpoint, produce, and release the appropriate antibodies to fight the invader.

-How to Fight Bacteria & Strengthen Your Immune System
+How Do You Strengthen Your Immune System?

 Improving your immune health starts with understanding how the immune system works.
 Did you know your bone marrow impacts your immune health?
 Your tonsils, the thymus, and even your spleen influence the immune system’s functions as well.